CCP Implicates Itself by Attacking Survivor of Forced Organ Harvesting: Human Rights Watchers

 Dr. Torsten Trey, founder and director of Doctors Against Forced Organ Harvesting, at an event on forced organ harvesting at Harvard University in Boston on March 7, 2024.
 Samira Bouaou/The Epoch Times

-It’s still unclear why the Chinese doctors only removed parts of Cheng’s organs during the first operation and let him live.
-What usually happens in China, is that organ removal is also the form of execution, which is why there’s never been a survivor to bear witness before.
+It’s still unclear why the Chinese doctors removed only parts of Cheng’s organs during the first operation and let him live.
+What usually happens in China is that organ removal is also the form of execution, which is why there’s never been a survivor to bear witness before.

 Matas told EpochTV’s “American Thought Leaders” that all these are possible, but ultimately, “It’s really up to the Chinese government or the hospital to explain what they were doing.”

-Trey, noting the timing, wondered if Chinese authorities might have caught wind of the whistleblowers’ attempt to publicize the crime and “wanted to tie up loose ends” by bringing Cheng back to the hospital to kill him.
+Trey, noting the timing, wondered whether Chinese authorities might have caught wind of the whistleblowers’ attempt to publicize the crime and “wanted to tie up loose ends” by bringing Cheng back to the hospital to kill him.

 What Happens Now?

-Today, Cheng walks and speaks normally, but says he’s never been the same since his ordeal in the hospital.
+Today, Cheng walks and speaks normally, but he says he’s never been the same since his ordeal in the hospital.

 He urged the international community to pressure Beijing to open up prisons and hospitals for independent investigation from the outside world.